-Do you notice a pattern in the way they are standing?
+Did you notice a pattern in the way they are standing?

 These children are playing kho-kho.
-Is there a pattern in which they are sitting?
+Is there any pattern in the way they are sitting?

-Yes there is.
-Every alternate child is facing the opposite direction adjacent to her.
+Yes there is a pattern.
+Every alternate child is facing the opposite direction.